zurutech/zurutech.github.io/_posts/2019-02-12-every-experiment-is-sacred.md

     # your code
 ```

 In this way we create a new instance of `Experiment` and an instance of `MongoObserver` in order to store data to MongoDB.
-We add two different configuration, a default configuration and an experiment configuration, where the experiment configuration overrides the default one.
+We add two different configurations, a default configuration and an experiment configuration.
 The parameters of the main function are the same parameters described in the `.json` files and are automatically injected by Sacred.